 Please note that our themed packs are a selection of books from the core Reading Journey packs.

-The app is initially available for Years 3 & 4, and will be rolled out to include Years 5 & 6 in the Autumn term.
+The app is currently available for both Lower & Upper Key Stage 2.
+It will be rolled out to include Key Stage 3 in early 2020.

 All schools signing up to The Reading Journey app will receive a monthly newsletter, dedicated to sharing new ideas for getting the most out of the app and supporting continued reading for pleasure.
 Of course, you can unsubscribe from this newsletter at any time.

 Most of the book choices children make are stories set in the UK, USA or in fantasy worlds.
 The books in this pack are carefully selected to include a range of settings from or inspired by different places from around the world.
 They raise interesting questions about culture and community.
 While themes of hardship and survival feature, there is also much to discover about what we have in common with peoples across the globe.

 The way new books are introduced into the class book corner or library can make a huge difference to children’s interest and engagement.
 For each of our themes, we have asked class teachers to introduce the books and then make some suggestions for ways of presenting them to the class

 - Before introducing the children to the books in this pack you may wish to discuss which countries they have visited around the world and plot these on a map.